 Directed by James Roose-Evans, with designs by Inigo Monk, and lighting by Mick Hughes.

 2nd London West End Revival - Queen's Theatre 2000

 Previewed 2 October 2000, Opened 9 October 2000, Closed 9 December 2000 at the Queen's Theatre (now Sondheim Theatre)

-A major revival of George Axelrod's comedy The Seven Year Itch starring Daryl Hannah for a strictly limited season
+A major revival of George Axelrod's comedy The Seven Year Itch in London starring Daryl Hannah in her stage debut for a strictly limited season

 The Seven Year Itch in London at the Queen's Theatre previewed from 2 October 2000, opened on 9 October 2000 and closed on 9 December 2000